-As all avid Whisky drinkers will know, the casks is one of, if not the, most important aspect of Whisky maturation.
+As all avid Whisky drinkers will know, the types of whisky casks is one of, if not the, most important aspect of Whisky maturation.

-In Scotland, casks must be made from Oak wood, which is strong yet porous, allowing the liquid to seep into the wood while not weakening it.
+In Scotland, types of whisky casks must be made from Oak wood, which is strong yet porous, allowing the liquid to seep into the wood while not weakening it.
 American oak is favoured as it is stronger, but European wood is also very popular.

 In Japan, it is not uncommon for Whiskies to be finished in Japanese oak casks, which give the Whisky a floral aroma, but are not often used as they can be quite weak.